Joilene has been gardening and preserving food of all kinds for many years, and she thrives on the creativity involved in these processes.

 If you need more syrup, increase the quantity of water and sugar, keeping the proportions at about 1:2.

-Step Four - Prick the Plums, Pack into Jars
+Step 4: Prick the Plums and Pack Into Jars

-Step Five - Process Plums in a Boiling Waterbath Canner or Steam Canner
+Step 5: Process Plums in a Boiling Waterbath Canner or Steam Canner